hansohn/jupyterhub-ldap-authenticator/README.md

 <dl>
   <dt>LDAPAuthenticator.create_user_home_dir_cmd</dt>
   <dd>Command used when creating a userhome directory as a list of strings.
-For
+The
-  each element in the list, the string USERNAME will be replaced with the user's username.
-The username will also be appended as the final argument.
+  username will be appended as the final argument.
 Defaults to `mkhomedir_helper` on linux systems.</dd>
 </dl>